mgharvey/mgharvey.github.io/people.md

 <img align="left" src="/images/johnson.jpg" alt="johnson" width="140" hspace="10"/>
 ### Oscar Johnson (Postdoctoral Fellow)
-Oscar is an NSF Postdoctoral Fellow.
-He is building off his doctoral research on phylogenetics and the biogeography of speciation to study the macroevolutionary dynamics of avian migration and its impact on diversity.
+Oscar was an NSF Postdoctoral Fellow sponsored by Dr. Harvey.
+He built off his doctoral research on phylogenetics and the biogeography of speciation to study the macroevolutionary dynamics of avian migration and its impact on diversity.
+Oscar is now an Assistant Professor at Florida Gulf Coast University.
 See his <a href="https://www.oscarjohnson.net/" target="_blank">website</a> for more info.
 <br><br>

 ***

 <img align="left" src="/images/rego.jpg" alt="rego" width="140" hspace="10"/>
 ### Marco Antonio Rego (Postdoctoral Researcher)
-Marco is a Postdoctoral Researcher on the NSF-funded suboscine project.
-He is working to database and georeference material and to conduct spatial analyses for the project with the goal of examining the geography of diversity and diversification.
+Marco was a Postdoctoral Researcher on the NSF-funded suboscine project.
+He databased and georeferenced samples, completed taxonomic revisions, and conducted spatial analyses for the project with the goal of examining the geography of diversity and diversification.
+Marco is an affiliate of the Florida Museum of Natural History.
 Check out his <a href="https://scholar.google.com/citations?user=DdmZhLoAAAAJ&hl=en" target="_blank">Google Scholar page</a>.
 <br><br>

 ***